 3. Find somebody who will support your efforts.
 The risk of telling someone about your project is that you'll have to face that person if you fail.
 But the benefit of support is that it increases your chances of sticking with something, especially if you're trying to do something that is emotionally difficult (i.e., causes you to move out of your comfort zone).
 We all need encouragement and praise.
 Good social support is worth its weight in gold.

 And yet recent research has now shown psychodynamic therapy to be an “evidence-based” practice.
 In other words, research shows it works.

-.
+(Click here to see the article featured in Scientific American.
 This article highlights the work of Jonathan Shedler, who conducted a meta-analysis to show that psychodynamic therapy is indeed effective.
 Meta-analysis is a sophisticated statistical technique for putting studies on a common yardstick so that can be quantitatively compared).

 What is psychodynamic therapy?

 Well, for starters it’s not psychoanalysis, though many people erroneously equate the two.

 Whereas cognitive therapy places emphasis on cognition or thought, distorted thinking, and dysfunctional beliefs, psychodynamic therapy places emphasis on emotion, processes of self-deception, anxiety, and hidden feelings -- in the context of relationships.

 Whereas cognitive therapy stays strictly in the here-and-now, psychodynamic therapy places symptoms and problems in the context of one’s personal history.